 Skills: what I do...

-- Develop web applications that perform well and are easy to use.
-I’ve used various languages and databases, and I’m experienced with the scaling and caching required for large-scale websites.
+- Develop websites that perform well and are easy to use.
+I’ve used various languages and databases, and I’m experienced with the scaling and caching required for large-scale websites (1M pageviews per day).

 - Create native iOS apps for iPhone and iPad devices.
 I’m familiar with all aspects of app development from design to code to the App Store.